dhis2/app-service-datastore/README.md

+# DataStore App Service

+> **NOTE: THIS IS STILL AN UNPUBLISHED WORK-IN-PROGRESS!

+This DataStore app service support persistent user and global application settings as well as saved (and sharable) objects, such as visualization configurations.

-This project was bootstrapped with [DHIS2 Application Platform](https://github.com/dhis2/app-platform).
+This library was bootstrapped with [DHIS2 Application Platform](https://github.com/dhis2/app-platform).

 ## Available Scripts